 - What do you want the solution to do?
 Do you want fully automated processes, for example, or do you want to allow users to contribute to some parts and automate others?

 - Know your existing infrastructure.
 The data protection solution should interact seamlessly with your existing architecture to avoid potential vulnerabilities due to incompatibility.

 - Think about the future.
 Short-term and long-term goals are essential when choosing a data protection solution.
-The solution should meet current data privacy, compliance, and confidentiality requirements and expand to respond to ever-changing laws and regulations.
+The solution should meet current data privacy, compliance, and confidentiality requirements while remaining agile enough to respond to ever-changing laws and regulations.